 - Best advice for getting started at your program: Being in such a foreign place, it was so easy to find familiarity in all of my ACE teammates.
 As for other staff members and people we worked with, I would say the best way to find success would be to listen and always be open to new ideas and culture while still offering your own unique perspective.

-- Tips for getting to know your community: Even though I was unable to communicate with much of the community as I knew minimal English, I realized that a smile and even a butchered attempt at speaking their native language goes a long way.
+- Tips for getting to know your community: Even though I was unable to communicate with much of the community as I knew minimal amount of the native language, I realized that a smile and even a butchered attempt at speaking their native language goes a long way.
 After seeing the same faces for three weeks, it was fun to feel unspoken relationships grow with the newspaper boy, community security guards, and gym owner alike.

 - Tips for training: We were lucky enough to have access to both a gym and a park while we were in India.
 Running and lifting was a great way to start the day before it got too hot out.